 Develop a consistent toileting schedule at school and home.

-Use of a reward system or chart.
+Use of a reward system and praise for successes.

 Families provide extra clothes, wipes, plastic bags, etc.